unhealthy human behaviors relieved by higher emotional intelligence!

-Most aberrant child, teen and adult behavior can be traced back to low emotional intelligence – the lack of the skills to manage one’s own reactions and relationships to others in a healthy way.
+Most aberrant child, teen and adult behavior can be traced back to low emotional intelligence – the lack of the skills to manage one’s own reactions and relationships with others in a healthy way.

 Now in the COVID-19 era, Americans mental health is at crisis levels perhaps not seen before.
 The Census Bureau reports that 34% of Americans show signs of clinical levels of depression or anxiety.
 One separate study of home-confined students found 50% of parents saying their children are over-stressed.

 Years of studies show that most of the bleak statistics below – plus those of crime, divorce and business partnership feuds – will improve dramatically for the next generations if we start now to make EQ-raising Social-Emotional Learning a priority in all our schools.

 Doing so can also affect the current situation because comprehensive EQ programs at their smartest also engage parents and non-teaching staff, as well as students and teachers.
 And the sooner Emotional Intelligence and EQ are household terms and a societal goal, the faster adult training in EQ skills will be adopted by other major sectors and institutions.

 here are some pre-COVID pains that widespread EQ skills would mitigate.

 ✤ Sexual Abuse: 1 in 4 girls and 1 in 6 boys in U.S. sexually abused before age 18.
 325,000 women raped a year.
 1/6 of American women are raped in their lifetimes.

 ✤ Self-Harm: 1 in 4 teenage girls and 19% of overall 14-year-old girls and boys self-harm.
 Rates of self-injury among teens were highest (above 20%) in Idaho, Kentucky, New Mexico, and Nevada.

 ✤ Mental Health: 3 million adolescents aged 12 to 17 had at least one major depressive episode in 2017.
 As of 2015, suicide was second leading cause of death for teens and grew dramatically between 2207 and 2019 and worsened with the pandemic.
 Nearly 1 in 5 adults in the U.S. – 43.8 million – experience mental illness in a given year.
 1 in 6 Americans take psychiatric drugs, 80% of them long-term.